daynedavis/cs171-hw-davis-dayne/hw3/answers.md

 **Question:** Name the HTML element (type and class) that represents the interactive area.

 -
-answer here
+The g element with the class brush is the interactive area that you can select the range of the brush in.

 ### Q3b
 **Question:** Name the HTML element (type and class) that is used for representing the brushed selection.

 -
-answer here
+The brushed selection is represented by the rect with the class extent.

 ### Q3c
 **Question:** What do the other DOM elements of brush represent?

 -
-answer here
+The rect with class background is the area that changes your cursor changes to the cross hair, and the g elements resize e and resize w are the areas to the left and right of the selection that changes your cursor to the resize cursor and allow you to drag the selection farther to the left or right.